chemzzchem/MassLite/README.md

 ******

-**Void Scan Filter** is designed for improvised SCMS data acquisition process with void scans when data is collected when no meaningful sample is injected.
-The unsupervised ML method can quickly target the void scans and exclude them in the follow-up analysis.
+**Void Scan Filter** addresses "void scans" in SCMS experiments when data was acquired without sample injection.
+MassLite uses unsupervised machine learning (K-means, UMAP) to effectively identify these scans, thus exclude them to improve downstream accuracy.

 *****

-**Cell Scan Grouper** can automatically trace the source of scans into individual cells by the biomarker specified from user, by default an abundant lipid PC(34:1) commonly observed in cells.
-The result can be visualized through EIC.
+**Cell Scan Grouper** can automatically detect and segment individual single cells by user-defined biomarker, which can be an abundant lipid PC(34:1) commonly observed in cells by default without specification.
+The result are visualized through Extracted Ion Chromatograms(EICs).

 *****

-**Peak Alignment** is done with two advancement.
-First, the method adopted is binning-free so that peaks are truly comparing among each other regarding their similarity, which is m/z values in this case.
-The method is independent of order of files and not biased by the position or size of the bins.
-Second, an algebraic transformation is included to convert absolute mass difference in Da into relative mass difference in ppm.
-This transformation enabled quick update of the distance matrix for hierarchical clustering when performing peak alignment tasks.
+**Peak Alignment** is implemented with a hierarchical clustering-based approach and two key innovations.
+First, the method adopted is binning-free to avoid intrinsic drawbacks from traditional binning method.
+It is independent of order of files and not biased by the position or size of the bins.
+Second, an algebraic transformation is included to convert absolute mass difference in Dalton into relative mass difference in ppm.
+This transformation enabled quick update of the distance matrix for hierarchical clustering when performing the peak alignment task.

 *****

-**Background Detection** is a byproduct of cell scan grouper after alignment.
-By setting up the threshold, all peaks with their maximum detected among one of the background scans will be redeemed as background signal and can be substantially removed from further analysis.
-The method is highly effective agains data with a large portion of background scans where background peaks could hardly be all picked out easily, especially useful for SCMS experiment associated with improvised data acquisition process.
+**Background Detection** can be performed along with cell scan grouper after alignment.
+Peaks with their maximum detected among one of the background scans will be redeemed as background signal and can be substantially removed from further analysis.
+This is especially useful in noisy or improvised acquisition scenarios.

 *****

-**Result Filter** and **Exportation** can be done with options to drop specific peaks, with or without peak alignment, in terms of cells or scans.
-The generated CSV can be used as input for further analysis such as t-test, ANOVA, random forest, etc.
+**Result Filter** and **Exportation** can be done with user-defined parameters.
+The generated CSV can be used as input for downstream analysis such as t-test, ANOVA, random forest, etc.

 License:
 -------------
 MassLite is licensed under Apache-2.0 license.

-The code is provided as is with no warranty.
+The code is provided as-is, with no warranty.